High inflation requires further action by central banks!

 We probably won't hear anything significantly different than which way the BOJ is going, but it will be good to watch.

 The BOJ thinks there is no need to tighten monetary policy at this point.

 And what's in store for the current trading week?

 On Tuesday, we turn our attention to the interest rate decision in Australia.
-The market's forecast is that the Reserve Bank of Australia (RBA) will raise the base rate for the second time since November 2010, by 25 basis points.
+The market's prediction is that the Reserve Bank of Australia (RBA) will raise the base rate for the second time since November 2010, by a base 25 basis points.